cloudquery/cloudquery/website/pages/docs/developers/codegen.md

+---
+title: Codegen
+description: Learn how to generate code for CloudQuery plugins.
+---

 # Generating resources

 Adding resources to a plugins can sometimes be a tedious task, some resources can have more than hundreds of fields and relations, and adding them all can